Autologous fat graft to the breasts

 How long will the operation take?

-You will need to be fasted at least six hours before surgery.
-The operation will take around two-four hours and is performed under general anaesthetic.
-A Specialist Anesthetist will be present during the operation.
+The operation will take around 2 hours plus recovery time and is performed under general anaesthetic.
 This procedure is performed at the Swan Clinic or in hospital.

 How long will I stay in the hospital?